yhinai/betterSearch/README.md

 *   **One-Click Archive**: Save any chat insight to your permanent database.
 *   **Auto-Titling**: The AI analyzes the content and generates a semantic title automatically.
 *   **Document Import**: Drag & drop PDFs or Images.
 The AI extracts the text, formats it into Markdown, and saves it to your archives.
-*   **Peer Transmission (The Hive)**: Send notes to other users on the system.
+*   **Peer Transmission (Nexus)**: Send notes to other users on the system.
 If the recipient exists, the knowledge is transmitted to their "Incoming" inbox.

 ---